Zincxhigh/EVA-security-Framework/README.md

 - [ ] VPN support — provides encrypted remote or site-to-site connections.

-- [ ] Intrusion detection/prevention (IDS/IPS) — identifies and potentially blocks malicious traffic.
+- [X] Intrusion detection/prevention (IDS/IPS) — identifies and potentially blocks malicious traffic(base version).

-- [ ] Configuration and management interface — used by administrators to configure the firewall.
+- [ ] Configuration and management interface — used by administrators to configure the firewall(handeled by Vagabond).

-- [ ] Updates/signatures — keeps threat-detection rules and software current.

 ### Privicy Enforcement Layer Contents